aepsych.benchmark

 aepsych.benchmark.test_functions.new_novel_det_3D(x, scale_factor=1.0)[source]

-Get the synthetic 3D novel_det function over freqs,channels and amplitudes
+Get the synthetic 3D novel_det function over freqs, channels, and amplitudes.

 aepsych.benchmark.test_functions.cdf_new_novel_det_3D(x, scale_factor=1.0)[source]